AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - It is worth to provide this for those who may need it.

     - The 8 is the infinity symbol.
 Life continues.

 - **PaintbrushPlus**: Painting requires no paint, can click and hold, shorter range, etc

 - **PickupLanternPlus**: Pickup those lanterns, burning barrels, jack-o-lanterns

 - **PlayerResetQuests**: You can tell the trader to reset the quest options

+- **PumpkinsPlus**:

+    - Turn Molotovs into Molo-Jack-Ovs...
+It's awesome.

+    - Wear a Jack-O-Lantern on your helmet (dye slot).

+- **QuickerQuestStart**: Just redeem the first row of quests... rewarded and done.

 - **SimplifiedStackSizes**: